jamesrosstwo/snAIke/README.md

 # SnAIke

-A demonstration of machine learning where the bot learns to play snake
+A demonstration of a genetic algorithm where the computer learns to play snake.

 ## Requirements